Information about boarding rates:

 Things to bring include a leash to take your dog to and from the kennel, and a collar with ID tags is always a good idea when your pet is away from home.
 We strongly recommend transporting cats in a pet carrier.
 You may bring bedding, toys and chews/treats.
 Keep in mind that your dog may act differently while being boarded and sometimes bedding gets chewed or soiled on, so you may not want to bring the monogrammed pillow.
 If your pet's bedding is easy to launder and time permits, we will be able to do that if needed.
 Large pillows and other items that are too cumbersome to wash will have to go home as is.

 Food and treats from home are optional.
-We feed Royal Canin and Iams dog and cat food and will provide a variety of treats.
-If bringing your own food please bring it in reasonably sized , easy to handle sealed containers/bag which are labeled with your pet's name.
+We are currently feeding Iams Adult Mini Chunks Dog Food and Purina Select Cat Food and will provide a variety of treats.
+If bringing your own food please bring it in reasonably sized, easy to handle sealed containers/bag which are labeled with your pet's name.
 The rates remain the same whether we use our food or yours.

-Barking Yes, it can get noisy in the kennels.
+Barking Yes, it can get noisy in the kennels at certain times.
 The other dogs will be excited because they find the arrivals and departures to be quite entertaining.
-Yes, they do quiet down when we leave.
+They do quiet down when we leave.

 Anxiety We have found that most pets adapt well and become comfortable with us and their surroundings and the routine quickly.
 It is usually harder on you than it is on your pet, but try not to let on!
 If you are upset and miserable about leaving your pet, then your pet is bound to be more confused and stressed about being left.
 Subsequent visits will be much easier once they figure out you do come back for them.
 Most dogs go willingly and even eagerly back to the kennel area once they have gotten acquainted with us and the facility.
 And most cats adjust quickly after only a brief pouting session, and some don't pout at all by the 2nd visit!